We don’t support this browser anymore.

 Our view

-Mastercard’s had a robust start to 2024, although markets seemed a touch disappointed not to see an upgrade to the full year outlook.
-Despite fierce competition in the rest of the payments world, the card networks remain dominated by two giants, Visa and Mastercard.
-They enable banks to issue credit and debit cards without either network having to take any credit risk.
+Despite fierce competition in the rest of the payments world, the card networks remain dominated by two giants: Visa and Mastercard.
+These networks enable banks to issue credit and debit cards without either network having to take any credit risk.

 These services have helped to prop up revenue growth so far in 2024, but the functionality they provide merchants and financial institutions should also help to win market share, and that looks to be playing out in multiple territories.
 In an effort to win over more customers, rebates and incentives are also on the rise.

-Keeping ahead of the pack doesn’t come cheap though.
-Internal investment in the business is forecast to more than double to over $800mn per annum over the next three years.
+Keeping ahead of the pack doesn’t come cheap though, with research & development costs forecast to nudge towards the $1bn mark over the next couple of years.
 But robust margins and strong cashflows mean these are commitments Mastercard can afford.
-This also leaves room for dividends and share buy backs, although there can’t be any guarantee of future payments.
+This also leaves room for dividends and share buybacks, although there can’t be any guarantee of future payments.

-Mastercard’s revenue is forecast to outgrow Visa in the next few years, which we believe is down to some of the structural differences discussed above.
-This is reflected by its valuation sitting at the top end of its peer group on a price-to-earnings basis, which adds pressure to deliver.
-There’s still some work to be done to meet this year’s number so whilst we like the story, we do see some potential downside risk if growth targets aren’t met.
+Mastercard’s revenue is forecast to outgrow faster than Visa’s over the next few years, which we believe is down to some of the structural differences discussed above.
+That’s reflected in its valuation sitting at the top end of the peer group on a price-to-earnings basis, adding pressure to deliver.
+We think this year’s targets are within reach, but keeping the momentum going is no easy task.
+And disappointments further down the line can’t be ruled out.

 Mastercard key facts